France pledges $9m to new African anti-terror force - Nigeria Today

 France pledges $9m to new African anti-terror force

+A French military intervention in January 2013 turned back a jihadist and separatist insurgency in Mali’s north, but various Islamist groups still stage attacks.

+The summit was expected to revive a peace process launched in 2015, which is progressing slower than expected, according to diplomatic sources.(dpa/NAN)

-The post France pledges $9m to new African anti-terror force appeared first on The Herald Nigeria.
+The post France pledges $9m to new African anti-terror force appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share